abraidotti/abraidotti.github.io/about.md

 permalink: /about/
 ---

 My name's Alessandro Braidotti (Sandro for short).
-I'm a full stack web developer interested in React, asset scripting (like with Unity), and DevOps, among a lot of other things. ([Resume here]({{ site.url }}/downloadable/alessandro-braidotti-resume.pdf)).
+I'm a full stack web developer interested in keeping the internet secure. ([Resume here]({{ site.url }}/downloadable/alessandro-braidotti-resume.pdf)).

-Before I learned how to make websites, I [taught writing and literature](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1321388) at Temple University and then worked at a [publishing startup](http://www.bookbaby.com).
+Before I learned how to make websites, I [taught writing and literature](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1321388) at Temple University and then worked in publishing.

 #### Ongoing stuff